kora-projects/kora-docs/mkdocs/docs/en/guides/dependency-injection-introduction.md

         com.example.MyCustomModule        // ✅ Your custom module
     ```

-**Benefits of Explicit Control:**
+Benefits of Explicit Control:

-- **Predictable Dependencies**: You know exactly what's running in your application
+- Predictable Dependencies: You know exactly what's running in your application
-- **Resource Efficiency**: Only instantiate what you actually need
+- Resource Efficiency: Only instantiate what you actually need
-- **Clear Dependency Graph**: Easy to understand and debug component relationships
+- Clear Dependency Graph: Easy to understand and debug component relationships
-- **Security by Design**: No surprise instantiations from transitive dependencies
+- Security by Design: No surprise instantiations from transitive dependencies
-- **Performance**: No classpath scanning overhead - everything is resolved at compile time
+- Performance: No classpath scanning overhead - everything is resolved at compile time
-- **Maintainability**: Changes to dependencies are explicit and tracked in code
+- Maintainability: Changes to dependencies are explicit and tracked in code

-**Real-World Impact:**
+Real-World Impact:
 With automatic frameworks, developers often spend hours debugging why their application is slow or consuming unexpected resources.
-With Kora, if a component isn't explicitly included in your `@KoraApp` interface, it simply doesn't exist in your application - no surprises, no hidden costs.
+With Kora, if a component isn't explicitly included in
+your `@KoraApp` interface, it simply doesn't exist in your application - no surprises, no hidden costs.

-### @Component
+### `@Component` { #component }

 Marks a class as a component (dependency) in the dependency container.
 All components in Kora are singletons - classes that have only one instance created throughout the application lifecycle.
 Components are injected only if they are root components (marked with `@Root`) or if they are required as dependencies by other components.

-**What Components Are:**
+What Components Are:

-- **Singleton Instances**: One instance per application lifecycle
+- Singleton Instances: One instance per application lifecycle
-- **Dependency Providers**: Can be injected into other components
+- Dependency Providers: Can be injected into other components
-- **Conditional Initialization**: Created only if required by other components or marked with `@Root`
+- Conditional Initialization: Created only if required by other components or marked with `@Root`
-- **Thread-Safe**: Same instance shared across all injection points
+- Thread-Safe: Same instance shared across all injection points

 **Important Scope Limitation**: `@Component` classes can only be discovered and used within Gradle modules that contain either:

 - A `@KoraApp` interface (main application module)
 - A `@KoraSubmodule` interface (component discovery module)